 The business model metrics are the correct answer to All these questions: How do you evaluate your business model?
 How do you know you have the perfect business model?
 How do you know the weaknesses of your business model?.
 Therefore, knowledge of business model metrics is significant for every business person.

 The business model metrics refer to the criteria or elements by which a business model can be evaluated. and It’s consists of five main metrics: Profitability scale, Repeatability scale, Scalability scale, Competition scale, and Protection scale

 The business model is the cornerstone of any business (refer to How to describe your BM article for more information about the business model description).
 Therefore, If the business model is not solid, this will be reflected in the business.
 This article shows you how to evaluate your business model using the business model metrics.
 Moreover, it shows you how to use them effectively and.
 Let’s get started.

 The goals of using business model metrics vary among companies, depending on the size of the companies and their position in the market.
 But the main goal is to evaluate the companies business model.
 For example:

-Startups evaluate their business model to ensure they have acquired a business model that meets their aspirations for profitability, repeatability, and scalability.
+Startups evaluate their business model to ensure they have acquired a business model that meets their profitability, repeatability, and scalability aspirations.

-Operating companies continuously evaluate their business model and re-evaluate it from time to time to identify and address vulnerabilities, as well as to develop the business model to cope with market changes.
+Operating companies continuously evaluate their business model and re-evaluate it from time to time to identify and address vulnerabilities and develop the business model to cope with market changes.

-Investors, before investing their money in any company, carefully evaluate the business model to see if they can get a rewarding return on their investments.
+Before investing their money in any company, investors carefully evaluate the business model to see if they can get a rewarding return on their investments.